- Director's Welcome

 In past years, students have chosen to give back to the community by volunteering at such venues as Regional Medical Center, the Oxford Senior Citizens Center, the Red Cross, the Knox Concert Series, the Community Enabler, and the Calhoun County Animal Shelter.
 Dozens more went on mission trips with local churches or volunteered as counselors for underserved children at Camp Lee.
 As outstanding as these efforts are, volunteering certainly does not have to be limited to these opportunities, and the school continuously encourages its students to seek out creative ways to use their talents to give back to the community at large.

-Follow the links below to learn more about the requirements of the projects, a list of activities that have been approved previously by the school, and all requisite forms that must be completed to fulfill service obligations.
+Follow the links below to learn more about the requirements of the projects, a list of activities that have been approved previously by the school, and all required forms that must be completed to fulfill service obligations.